-Although language development in paediatric CI recipients is the central feature of the empirical picture, mental and motor development should also be considered.
-There is considerable evidence that the paediatric population with a hearing impairment is vulnerable to mental and motor developmental delays.
-From birth onwards, auditory stimulation directs visual orientation behavior.
+Although language development in pediatric CI recipients is the central feature of the empirical picture, mental and motor development should also be considered.
+There is considerable evidence that the pediatric population with a hearing impairment is vulnerable to mental and motor developmental delays.
+From birth onward, auditory stimulation directs visual orientation behavior.
 The infant's earliest responses to auditory stimuli include the visual-motor behavior of moving the eyes or head to localize sound.
-Consequently, it has been suggested that the lack of early auditory input could contribute to motor delays in children who are deaf or hard of hearing [21].
-The HEARRING group agreed that mental and motor development should be covered in the paediatric MOM test battery and that these should be evaluated prior to implantation and yearly thereafter using age-appropriate assessment tools.
+Consequently, it has been suggested that the lack of early auditory input could contribute to motor delays in children who are deaf or hard of hearing (22).
+The HEARRING group agreed that mental and motor development should be covered in the pediatric MOM test battery and that these should be evaluated before implantation and yearly thereafter using age-appropriate assessment tools.